 The PRD coordinates and supervises all aspects of the Band as seen from outside.
-The public relations area of the Band allows members to develop their skills in photography, publicity, recruiting, publications, and computing by spreading the name of the Band both in and outside of the Cal community.
+The public relations area of the Band allows members to develop their skills in photography, publicity, recruiting, design, publications, and computing by spreading the name of the Band both in and outside of the Cal community.

 Sarah Manthorpe, Drum Major

 The Drum Major and her Stunt Committee are responsible for charting full Band performances including Pregame, Halftime, and Postgame field performances.
 Along with the Director, the Drum Major coordinates, plans, and runs all marching rehearsals.
 This area of leadership is concerned with maintaining and improving the marching excellence of the Band.

 The Student Director leads the Band in more ways than one.
 Along with her Musical Activities Committee (MAC) and the Director, she helps ensure musical quality and integrity during performances.
 Her duties include working with arrangers and copyists to secure music and with the Director, MAC, and Director’s Assistants (DAs) to ensure superior performance of the music, and handling our performance schedule and requests.

 The Executive Secretary is in charge of internal communications, attendance, the annual apparel order, and other projects aimed toward improving the overall experience of being in the Band.
 Her goal is to ensure that information from the Executive Committee is being relayed to the Band’s membership and vice-versa, via minutes, calendars, and e-mails.

 The Director’s specific concern is the Band’s musical quality.
 Music rehearsals are planned and conducted by the Director in coordination with the Student Director, Musical Activites Committee, and Director’s Assistants.
 For more information about Mr. Sadowski, click here.

 Involvement from the Start